Helton Leite

-Helton Brant Aleixo Leite (born 2 November 1990), known as Helton Leite, is a Brazilian professional footballer who plays as a goalkeeper for Fortaleza.
+Helton Brant Aleixo Leite (born 2 November 1990), known as Helton Leite, is a Brazilian professional footballer who plays as a goalkeeper for Vila Nova.

 Career

 Early career

 Born in Belo Horizonte, Minas Gerais, Leite finished his graduation with Grêmio, but was released in 2010.
 In 2011, he joined J. Malucelli, making his senior debut on 1 May in a 2–1 home loss against Operário Ferroviário.

 Leite subsequently moved to Série B side Boa Esporte, but failed to make any senior appearances for the club.
 On 19 January 2012, he signed for Ipatinga.

 Leite made his professional debut on 7 August 2012, starting in a 2–0 away win against Bragantino.
 He appeared in 23 league matches during the campaign, which ended in relegation.

 On 8 January 2013, Leite joined Criciúma in Série A. He made his debut in the category on 31 July, playing the full 90 minutes in a 1–1 draw at Portuguesa.
 He would contribute with 11 appearances during the year, again experiencing team relegation.